EchoVessel Runtime Interactions & Memory Flows

 Each ExtractedEvent becomes a concept_node row (type=EVENT).
 Sentence-transformers embedder generates a 384-d vector; sqlite-vec stores it.

-L1 · self_block (for context)
+L1 · persona / user blocks (for context)

 L3 · concept_nodes, concept_nodes_vec, concept_nodes_fts